-Rare human parasite found in US horse for the first time, researchers reportNovember 16th, 2012 in Diseases, Conditions, Syndromes /
+Rare human parasite found in US horse for the first time, researchers reportNovember 16, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—A rare, potentially fatal species of parasite never before found in North America has been identified in a Florida horse.

 University of Florida veterinarians identified the parasite, called Leishmania siamensis, in summer 2011.
 This particular species of parasite previously had been found only in Thailand and parts of Europe.
 No Leishmania infections of any species had been previously reported in a horse native to the United States.

 The UF discovery raises awareness of how widespread the parasite is and suggests a need for watchfulness regarding potential transmission to humans, the researchers said.